-Chapman was also a product of her time, coming into popularity at the same time as The Indigo Girls, Melissa Etheridge, k.d. lang, and Michelle Shocked.
-(It’s worth noting that lang wouldn’t come out until 1992, Etheridge in 1993, and Shocked would eventually reneg on her homosexuality altogether.)
+Chapman was also a product of her time, coming into popularity at the same time as The Indigo Girls, Melissa Etheridge, k.d.
+Lang, and Michelle Shocked.
+(It’s worth noting that Lang wouldn’t come out until 1992, Etheridge in 1993, and Shocked would eventually renege on her homosexuality altogether.)
 Chapman played Lilith Fair, preferred pants, and presented as an androgynous and soulful human with songs about real shit.

-But back in 1988, queerness was still shrouded in subtext, and so even if Chapman didn’t intend for “Fast Car” to be the story of two young women hitting the road and trying to find a better existence somewhere outside of the place they met, it was adopted as a hopeful anthem for the oftentimes hopeless; for the lovers who feel like getting out of small town America is their only shot.
-And that mainly had to do not just with the imagery, but Chapman’s masc-of-center vibe and vocals, a delivery that was was and always has been different from most pop or soul artists.
+Back in 1988, queerness was still shrouded in subtext.
+So even if Chapman didn’t intend for “Fast Car” to be the story of two young women hitting the road and trying to find a better existence somewhere outside of the place they met, it was adopted as a hopeful anthem for the often hopeless; for the lovers who feel like getting out of small town America is their only shot.
+And that mainly had to do with the imagery and Chapman’s masc-of-center vibe and vocals, a delivery that was and always has been different from most pop or soul artists.
 Chapman was more Gladys Bentley than Chaka Khan; more Bessie Smith than Kate Bush.
 She’s an icon to many communities who feel ownership over her music, which is how Chapman has always wanted it.

-“Fast Car” is unofficially official in the way that so much of lesbian culture has been; unvalidated until some fateful day when just maybe someone like Tracy Chapman will say “This one was at least a little bit for you.”
+“Fast Car” is unofficially official in the way that so much of lesbian culture has been invalidated until some fateful day when just maybe someone like Tracy Chapman will say, “This one was at least a little bit for you.”

 But even if that day doesn’t come, we can still adopt it for our very own.
 We already have.